Issyanofsky/devops/linux/README.md

     yum     | apt    | install <package_name> - install package.
     yum     | apt    | remove <package_name> - remove package.
     yum     | apt    | show - list packages.

+# BOOT processes

+## Boot processes:

+  - BIOS - firmware that is built into a computer's motherboard.
+It is a low-level software responsible for initializing and testing hardware components during the booting process, and it provides an interface between the operating system and the hardware.
+  - Bootloader - load the Kernel to memory and start it.
+  - kernel - intermediary between the hardware and the software, managing system resources such as the CPU, memory, disk space, and peripheral devices.
+It essentially controls how the software and hardware communicate.
+  - Init - the first process that runs when a Unix-like operating system (like Linux or macOS) boots up.
+It is the ancestor of all other processes, and its primary responsibility is to initialize the system by starting other essential system services and processes required for the system to function properly.

+## SysVinit (Traditional init)

+Runlevels: SysVinit uses runlevels (0-6) to define different states of the system:

+ - 0: Halt
+ - 1: Single-user mode (for maintenance)
+ - 2: Multi-user mode (without network)
+ - 3: Multi-user mode with network
+ - 4: Unused or custom
+ - 5: Multi-user mode with graphical interface
+ - 6: Reboot

+   (init 3) - Switch to runlevel 3 (multi-user mode with network).

+## upstart

+  (until version 15.04, when it was replaced by systemd).

+## systemd

+  systemd -  modern init system and service manager used by many Linux distributions.
+  Commands for Managing Services with systemd

+    sudo systemctl start <service_name>
+    sudo systemctl stop <service_name>
+    sudo systemctl restart <service_name>
+    sudo systemctl status <service_name>
+    sudo systemctl list-units --type=service

+## top

+  top -  desplay real-time information about the system’s processes, CPU usage, memory usage, and other performance-related statistics.

+## lsof

+  lsof  - (List Open Files) command in Linux and Unix-like operating systems is a utility used to display information about files that are currently open by processes.

+## Processes

+  Processes - A process is an independent program that is running in its own memory space.

+## process thread

+  thread - A thread is the smallest unit of execution within a process (like sub process).

+## ps

+  ps - (process status) command in Linux and Unix-like operating systems is used to display information about the currently running processes.

+  (ps -u $USER) - show Processes for the Current User.
+  (ps -ejH) - show Processes and Their Tree Hierarchy.
+  (ps -ef) - show Processes in Full Format.
+  (ps -p <PID>) - find more details about that process.
+  (ps aux --sort=-%cpu) - find the processes using the most CPU, you can sort by CPU usage.